The Making of Britain’s First Anti-Muslim Riots

 Prof. David Miller, arguably the world’s leading expert on Zionist influence in western politics, attributes the founding of the English Defence League, an anti-Islam far-right group founded by Robinson, formerly a member of the far-right British National party in 2012, to a conscious attempt by US-based pro-Israel organisations to steer the European right away from xenophobia and Judeaphobia to Islamophobia.
 This argument has considerable merit and has gained traction, especially when you consider that the main rump of the far-right in Europe is now firmly pro-Israel, whether that is the National Front in France or the Freedom Party in Holland or the AfD in Germany.
 We at the Islamic Human Rights Commission have noted on many occasions the far-right dalliance with Zionism, evident at pro-Israel demonstrations and also at far-right rallies where participants now routinely drape themselves with the flag of the Zionist state.
 Indeed, our 2018 Islamophobia conference zoomed in on this theme (some of the panellists’ contributions are available to view here, here and here.

 The geo-political nature of the new far-right threat is also borne out by reported attempts by Tommy Robinson to draft other British ethnic and religious minorities into a broader anti-Muslim alliance.
 The “i” newspaper claims to have been shown details of efforts by Robinson to woo Hindus, Sikhs and Jews into an anti-Islam alliance that would also rely on known football hooligan “firms” with which he is reputed to enjoy strong links.
 “During private meetings about future rallies, Robinson insisted that any promotional video would not mention Muslims specifically, but rather call people to march in support of British values stating that the UK is under attack,” reports the “i”.
-There are no details about how much headway, if any, has been made but with the spread of far-right inspired Hindutva ideology and violence in the UK, the British Hindutva leaning community would appear to offer a fertile recruiting ground alongside Zionist British Jewry.
+There are no details about how much headway, if any, has been made but with the spread of far-right inspired Hindutva ideology and violence in the UK, the British Hindutva leaning community would appear to offer a captive audience along with Zionist British Jewry.
 According to the article, another aim of the alliance was to counter the pro-Palestine protests that have become a feature of British towns and cities since Israel unleashed its genocidal onslaught on Gaza last October.

 The second channel of funding is the alt-right.
 The documented links are characterised by its rejection of mainstream politics and racial equality, and the funding of many European far-right activists and politicians, including Tommy Robinson and Nigel Farage.
 Some elements of the alt-right are trenchantly pro-Israel (the popular website, Breitbart, being one of them) but there are others who are non-committal or opposed to the West’s staunch support for Israel.
 What unites them, however, is a shared antipathy towards Islam and Muslims.